-Writers twist words and combine them together in interesting ways in order to make puns.
-Puns depend on similar or identical sounds with different meanings.
+Writers twist words and combine them in interesting ways in order to make puns.
+Puns depend on similar or identical sounds with different meanings or a double meaning.
 It’s critical that the words used in puns have different meanings in order to get the writer’s point across in an interesting way.

 Definition and Explanation of Pun

 While most puns are humorous and are meant to make someone laugh, or at least roll their eyes, some can be used more seriously.
 Many puns use what is known as a homophone, or one word that sounds like another but has a different, sometimes related meaning.
 Writers who use puns want readers to think about their texts differently.
 They allow someone to reconsider the meaning of the word as they initially read it and look at it through another lens.

 There are two different types of puns: homophonic puns and homographic puns.
 The latter depends on words that look the same while the former depends on words that sound the same.

 - Some bunny loves you.

 - This vacuum sucks.

 - The wedding cake had me in tiers.

 - The population of Ireland is always Dublin.

 Examples of Puns in Literature